 You can also take a stroll along Lough Atalia route to see the beautiful Lough Atalia lake which is a is a big estuarine lagoon east side of Galway City.

 If you like shopping, head to the main shopping areas in William Street and Shop Street where you can find the Eyre Square Shopping Centre.
 Eyre Square Shopping Centre is liveliest place in the city with more than 70 local and national shops.

 For food and Irish beer, walk down to Quay Street where you find some of the best restaurants and pubs in the city.

 The city centre is well-connected public transportation, home to Galway Train Station and Galway Coach Station which offers easy access to other parts of the city and to explore the Cliffs of Moher, Kinsale, and Cork.

-There is a huge range of accommodation options in Galway city centre on a broad spectrum of price points.
-You can find some of the most expensive hotels in the city here but also some of the most affordable too.
-Surprisingly, the city centre is ideal to stay in Galway on a budget with some charming, low-cost hostels just around the corner from fancier, luxury hotels.
+There is a huge range of accommodation options on a broad spectrum of price points.
+You can find some of the city’s most expensive hotels and some of the most affordable too.

-Stay In Galway City Centre If you want to have most of Galway’s top attractions right on your doorstep; you are visiting Galway for the first time; you are planning a shorter trip to the city; you want a good selection of budget hotels and hostels; Nightclubs are your preferred form of evening entertainment;
+Stay In Galway City Centre If yoy are the first time visit; you are planning a shorter trip to the city; you want a good selection of budget hotels and hostels; You want good nightlife and shopping.

-Best places to stay in Galway City Centre:
+Best places to stay in Galway City Centre for first-timers: